osoml/pid4nfdi/content/authors/sven/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Principal Investigators
-  - Project Team Members
 ---

 Sven works at the Gesellschaft für wissenschaftliche Datenverarbeitung mbH Göttingen (GWDG) and is a principal investigator and project team member of PID4NFDI.
+Check [Sven's ORCID record](https://orcid.org/0000-0001-9547-1582) for more information.